Nasina7/puyodisasm/README.md

 Commercial usage is expressly prohibited.
 I do not claim ownership of any code in this repository.
 You assume any and all responsibility for using this content responsibility.
 I do not claim any responsibility or warranty.
 ## Building
 Download the Repo and run build.bat.
-This will build the rom and place it in the repo as puyobuilt.bin
+This will build the rom and place it in the repo at out/puyobuilt.bin
 ## Todo:
 [Todo List](https://github.com/Nasina7/puyodisasm/wiki/Todo)
 ## Stretch Goals: